 Emergency protection orders

 Any Albertan facing imminent domestic danger can come to us to apply for an emergency protection order.
-Last year we facilitated more than 2,000 applications at no cost to the victim.

 Legal Aid Alberta accepts payments in a variety of different ways:

 For more info on payments please see our payments page Payments – Legal Aid Alberta or contact our payments team at 1-866-845-3425 and choose option 4 at the menu.